sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 If you want to exclude the object description from the table of contents, you can give the directive option flag ``:no-contents-entry:``.
-If you want to typeset an object description, without even making it available for cross-referencing, you can give the directive option flag ``:noindex:`` (which implies ``:no-index-entry:``).
+If you want to typeset an object description, without even making it available for cross-referencing, you can give the directive option flag ``:no-index:`` (which implies ``:no-index-entry:``).
 If you do not want to typeset anything, you can give the directive option flag ``:no-typesetting:``.
 This can for example be used to create only a target and